 To be clear, sleep mode is different than sleep tracking!

-With sleep mode, your Fitbit turns off your screen while also muting things like notifications and other functions so you can get a good night’s sleep.
+With sleep mode, Fitbit turns off your screen while also muting things like notifications and other functions so you can get a good night’s sleep.

 And when it’s on, you disable your screen from waking automatically when you lift your wrist.